Snow Buntings - Kessingland - November 2004 - ©Andrew Easton

 On the 30th single birds were noted at Carlton Marshes and at Rushmere.

-CORN BUNTING Miliaria calandra
+RN BUNTING Miliaria calandra

 Five were at Carlton Marshes on the 12th, sitting on overhead wires near Sprat's Water.
 Seven were noted there on the 30th.